What are the Consequences of Falls in Hospitals?

 • Non-financial consequences

-Your medical records will be used to establish the first two points, based on the level of physical and mental injury you suffered.
-Over half of falls among older adults result in an injury.
-This can range from bruising and grazes to fractures to the hip, pelvis or spine.
-More serious injuries include skull fractures, severe brain injury or internal injuries.
-Some fall-related injuries are fatal.
-If the issues and risk factors remain unaddressed, falls can become recurrent.
+When you enquire about a compensation claim, your medical records will be used to establish whether your fall resulted in physical injury or emotional trauma.
+Over half of falls among older adults result in an injury, which can range from bruising and grazes to fractures to the hip, pelvis or spine; more serious injuries include skull fractures, severe brain injury or internal injuries, with some fall-related injuries being fatal.
+If risk factors remain unaddressed and appropriate fall prevention strategies are not carried out, falls can become recurrent.

-As a Lexcel accredited law firm that has been praised for its compliance and case management, Medical Solicitors can help make your medical negligence claim as stress-free as possible.
-We have offices across Yorkshire in Sheffield, York and Hull, so our medical negligence team is well positioned to help clients across the UK who are looking to make a medical negligence claim for falls in hospital due to negligence.
+Medical Solicitors is a Lexcel-accredited law firm, praised for its compliance and case management.
+We work to make your medical negligence claim as stress-free as possible and have offices across Yorkshire in Sheffield, York and Hull, meaning we are well positioned to help clients across the UK looking to make a medical negligence claim for a hospital fall.

-If breach of duty and causation are admitted before a claim settles, we may be able to apply for interim payments – where you receive a proportion of the estimated final compensation early – which can be used to begin private therapies that will aid your recovery.
-We can also advise on any benefits you may be entitled to and where to find support.
+If breach of duty and causation are admitted before a claim settles, we may be able to apply for interim payments, where you receive a proportion of the estimated final compensation early.
+This can be used to begin private therapies that will aid your recovery.
+We can also advise on any benefits you may be entitled to and where to find support for this.

 Why Choose Us?